-Introducing the Hamilton Khaki watch!
+Introducing the Hamilton Khaki field watch review!
 A great rendering of the Hamilton name, that is one of the top field watches on the market.
-Field watches may not be as clearly defined as a diver watch or a pilot, there are some qualities that stand out such as the legibility, moderately sized case and hand winding mechanics are main indicators of a “field” watch.
-The Hamilton Khaki watch is a fantastic timepiece that is durable, functions well and is VERY affordable.
+Field watches may not be as clearly defined as a diver watch or a pilot, there are some qualities that stand out such as legibility, moderately sized case, and hand winding mechanics are the main indicators of a “field” watch.
+The Hamilton Khaki watch is a fantastic timepiece that is durable, functions well, and is VERY affordable.

 Brief History of Hamilton